camillefagbedji69-cpu/var_model_wmmk/README.md

 A system can experience declining productivity, altered hydrological regulation, increasing disturbance, or climatic stress while also changing in its **dynamic capacity to recover from perturbations**.

 By combining long-term environmental observations with VAR-based stability metrics, this framework provides a way to examine both:

-**state change**

-and

-**dynamic stability**.
+**state change** and **dynamic stability**.

-The subsequent modelling of λmax against environmental gradients provides an additional step toward identifying the physical and ecological characteristics associated with differences in resilience across the landscape.
+The subsequent modelling of $\lambda_{\max}$ against environmental gradients provides an additional step toward identifying the physical and ecological characteristics associated with differences in resilience across the landscape.

 ---

 ## Scope and limitations

 Several limitations should be considered when interpreting the results.

-First, the annual time series are relatively short (**22 years**), which constrains the complexity of temporal models that can be robustly fitted at the individual sub-watershed level.

-Second, the VAR framework provides a linear approximation of the local dynamics of the multivariate system.
-Consequently, λmax should be interpreted as a **local dynamic-stability indicator**, rather than as a complete representation of ecological resilience.

-Third, the environmental-control analysis identifies statistical associations between static environmental characteristics and stability.
-These relationships should not automatically be interpreted as causal effects.

-Finally, remotely sensed and model-derived indicators inherit the uncertainties associated with their respective products and processing workflows.

-The repository is being progressively organized to improve reproducibility, documentation, and reuse of the analytical workflow.
+- Time-series length: $N = 22$ years limits the fitting of highly complex, lag-rich temporal structures.
+- Linearization: VAR(1) provides a local linear approximation of multivariate dynamics around an equilibrium.
+- Correlation vs Causality: Static predictors establish strong spatial associations with stability, but do not directly prove causal mechanisms.